 - The bigger production companies tend to be based in London and other large cities, such as Bristol, Cardiff, Birmingham, Manchester and Liverpool.
-Production companies tend to recruit runners who live locally or who can be relied on at short notice, so relocation may be necessary.
+Production companies tend to recruit runners who live locally or who can be relied on at short notice.

 - Travel within a working day is common.
-You are likely to spend a lot of time travelling to and from locations, picking people up from places such as airports and train stations, making local deliveries and doing any shopping that is needed.
+You're likely to spend a lot of time travelling to and from locations, picking people up from places such as airports and train stations, making local deliveries and doing any shopping that is needed.

 Relevant courses include:

-Before pursuing a postgraduate qualification, speak to people in the industry about whether it will improve your chances of success.
+Postgraduate study isn't essential, but if you want to take a postgraduate qualification, speak to people in the industry first about whether it will improve your chances of success.

 - strong communication and interpersonal skills

 - excellent time management and organisational skills with the ability to work to tight deadlines

 - flexibility and the ability to think on your feet in order to find practical solutions to logistical problems

 - good research skills

 - the ability to network with a range of people (including actors, directors and caterers, among others)